Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Introduction

 The layout of this paper is as follows.
-In Sec. \ref{sec:dyn_two_BECs}, we construct the TWA model for 1D two-component BEC beginning from a second-quantized effective Hamiltonian.
-In Sec. \ref{sec:init_states}, the TWA representation is applied to initial states, where the Wigner probability distribution for the initial state is found, and we prepare an ensemble of initial states under the Wigner distribution.
-Sec. \ref{sec:num_meth} discusses relevant experimental parameter regimes and numerical methods for our calculations.
+In Sec. \ref{sec:dyn_two_BECs}, we construct the TWA model for 1D two-component BECs beginning from a second-quantized effective Hamiltonian.
+In Sec. \ref{sec:init_states}, the TWA representation is applied to initial states, where the Wigner probability distribution for the initial state is found \cite{gardiner04}, and we prepare an ensemble of initial states under the Wigner distribution.
 We present the main results of the paper in Sec. \ref{sec:results}.
 Sec. \ref{sec:phcoh_frac}, introduces a single state-selective optical lattice and shows the effect of an added component on phase coherence loss over a range of populational fractions of each component.
 We also implement a variational ansatz calculation to explain the patterns found above.
-Sec. \ref{both_frag} then continues the similar setup but with a fixed density and variable lattice heights to see the fragmentation induced by lattice height increase.
-In Sec. \ref{sec:nonmono}, we find non-monotonic dependence of fragmentation on lattice height as two state-dependent peak-mismatched optical lattices are turned on.
-Finally, Sec. \ref{sec:conclusion} is devoted to a few concluding remarks.
+Sec. \ref{both_frag} then continues the similar setup but with variable lattice heights to see the fragmentation induced by lattice height increase.
+In Sec. \ref{sec:nonmono}, we find limited fragmentation (non-monotonic dependence on lattice heights) as two state-dependent optical lattices are turned on.
+Finally, Sec. \ref{sec:conclusion} is devoted to concluding remarks.